01-edu/public/docs/event-management.md

 ##### Example

-Here is an example of the `piscine-go` settings.
-It presents the settings of the object attributes `piscine-go`, the settings of one of its child which is an event and the settings of the child object attributes itself.
+Here is an example of the `Piscine Go` settings.
+It presents the settings of the object attributes `Piscine Go`, the settings of one of its child which is an event and the settings of the child object attributes itself.

 > NB : this object settings are provided in the admin, in the curses section: 'Piscine Go' and in the exams section 'Exam 01'.

 **Piscine Go**

 *Object attributes*
 ```json
 {